yairdar/aguide/docs/base-tutorials/a-tasker/c01_getting_started/README.md

 > variables are involved.
 But in more complex setups it may lead to confusion,
 > so please consider using the native `task: taskname` method.

-Even with this basic toolset Tasker can make life much easier.
+Even with this basic toolset Taskfile can make life much easier.
 But there's much more to it, as you'll see.

 [**Next chapter**](../c02_task_directory/README.md)